H. & S. Pogue Company: Merger and closure

 Within months of their purchase of ADG, May Department Stores exited the Cincinnati market.
 The Kenwood Plaza, Tri-County Center, and Northgate Mall locations were sold to the J.C.
 Penney Company, the Florence Mall store to Hess Brothers, and the downtown store closed.
 The Samuel Hannaford-designed building on Fourth Street was demolished to make way for Tower Place Mall, which would fail and close in 2012 to be converted to a parking garage for the Netherland Plaza Hotel.
 The street level of the Carew Tower sections of the store was subdivided into various retail spaces and restaurants.
 On February 1, 2021, the Cincinnati Enquirer reported that Duke Energy had served the owners of Carew Tower, by then bleeding tenant revenues, with a 10-day termination of service notice for lack of payment; by November foreclosure documents were filed on the landmark skyscraper.
+In early 2024, WLWT-TV reported that a grant from the State of Ohio would allow a developer to convert the tower into residential units.

 After several years as a J.C.
 Penney, Pogue's former showplace Kenwood Plaza store would be converted to a branch of upscale Alabama-based Parisian Stores in 1993.
-Parisian was purchased by North Carolina-based Belk, Inc. in 2007.
-Choosing not to enter the Cincinnati market, Belk sold the location to Nordstrom, which demolished the store for a new location that, as of 2022, is still operating.
+Parisian was purchased by North Carolina–based Belk, Inc. in 2007.
+Choosing not to enter the Cincinnati market, Belk sold the location to Nordstrom, which demolished the store for a new location that, as of 2024, is still operating.

 The Tri-County Center store was gutted with the first level converted into a new mall entrance, a BJ's Restaurant and Brewhouse, and an Ethan Allen furniture store, with the second level empty.
 In February 2022, developers received preliminary approval from the local zoning agency to demolish much of the mall, including the former Pogue's store, to build a multi-use development with housing, office space, and educational facilities.
 In March, the closing date of the mall was announced as May 15.
+As of 2024, the mall's redevelopment has not begun and the former store sits empty.

 The Northgate Mall store was demolished in 2008 to make way for a cinema complex.
-Ironically, only the smallest Pogue's location continues as a department store as of 2021: The Florence Mall location sold to Hess' in 1988 would, in 1993, become a Home Store site for the F.& R. Lazarus division of Federated Department Stores, with all Lazarus stores being rebranded as Macy's in 2005.
+Ironically, only the smallest Pogue's location continues as a department store as of 2024: The Florence Mall location sold to Hess' in 1988 would, in 1993, become a Home Store site for the F.& R. Lazarus division of Federated Department Stores, with all Lazarus stores being rebranded as Macy's in 2005.